-Teach For Nepal Fellowship is not a voluntary leadership program with a paid stipend.
+Teach For Nepal Fellowship is not a voluntary leadership program, rather this is an opportunity with a paid stipend.
 Fellows receive a monthly stipend.
 In most communities, they receive accommodation support as well.

-Teach For Nepal Fellows will be paid a stipend of Rs.
-512,500 during the two years of Fellowship.
+Teach For Nepal Fellows will be paid on a monthly stipend basis during the entire two years of Fellowship.

 Teach For Nepal Fellowship contract is for two years of full-time work.
 After the Fellowship is over, we hope you will remain engaged as a part of the Teach For Nepal Alumni movement.

-You will work in a government and community schools in TFN Placement region.
-Currently TFN works in 7 districts: Lalitpur, Sindhupalchowk, Dhanusha, Parsa, Dang, Lamjung, and Tanahu districts.
+You will work in a government and community schools in Teach For Nepal placement region.
+Currently Teach For Nepal works in 7 districts: Lalitpur, Sindhupalchowk, Dhanusha, Parsa, Dang, Lamjung, and Tanahu districts.

-You will be teaching students in community schools in grade 5 and above.
+You will be teaching students in community schools starting with grade 5 and above.

 Teach For Nepal learning institute will start from the first week of February.
 TFN places its new cohort of Fellows in the classroom every year in the mid of April, the beginning of the next academic year.

-We’re looking for people who may never before have considered teaching as part of their career path.
-To ensure success in the classroom, Teach for Nepal is developing an intensive six-week residential training that will cover lesson planning, classroom management, community relations, and much more.
-In addition to six weeks of pre-service training, our Fellows will receive ongoing support and regular training during the two years of Fellowship.
+We are looking for people who may never before have considered teaching as part of their career path.
+To ensure success in the classroom, Teach For Nepal is developing an intensive six-week residential training that will cover lesson planning, classroom management, community relations, and much more.
+In addition to six weeks of preservice training, our Fellows will receive ongoing support and regular training during the two years of Fellowship.

-We will be placing our ninth cohort of Teach for Nepal Fellows in the classroom in Baisakh 2078 BS — the beginning of the next school year.
+We will be placing our tenth cohort of Teach For Nepal Fellows in the classroom in Baisakh 2079 BS — the beginning of the next school year.

-You will be living in a community where you are placed by TFN.
+You will be living in a community where you are placed by Teach For Nepal.
 Ideally, you are placed at homes within the community where you are teaching.
 Living in the community, you can develop a closer relationship with the people in the community.